 Yes, you can reheat them in the oven, in a skillet, or in the microwave.
 However, the microwave will make them a little bit soggy.

-Yes, they are very good for you.
-Cruciferous are sought out for their nutrition.
-Brussels sprouts contain high levels of many nutrients and have quite a few health benefits.
+Yes, they are perfect for you.
+Cruciferous vegetables are sought out for their nutrition.
+Brussels sprouts are rich in many nutrients and offer several health benefits.
 Read about ten ways that Brussels sprouts can benefit your health.

 There are a few steps to preparing Brussel sprouts for baking.

-- Wash Brussel Sprouts.
-Wash off any dirt and peel off any yellow leaves, it’s ok if a few are loose, or a few fall off.
+- Wash Brussels Sprouts.
+Wash off any dirt and peel off any yellow leaves; it’s ok if a few are loose or fall off.

 - Cut the stem off.
-The stem is the part that attaches to the stalk when growing.
+The stem is the part that attaches to the stalk as the plant grows.
 This portion can be tough because it dries out after cutting from the stalk.

-- Cut your Brussel Sprout in half to more than double the space that can get caramelized while cooking.
+- Cut your Brussels sprouts in half to more than double the surface area that can get caramelized while cooking.
 It’s the caramelized bits that taste so good.
-Also, you can check and make sure everything in the Brussel Sprout is good.
+Also, you can check that everything in the Brussels sprouts is good.

-- Coat the Brussel sprouts with oil and season.
+- Coat the Brussels sprouts with oil and season.
 I toss the cut Brussel Sprouts and red onions into a bowl.
-I add oil to them and stir them before I season them with salt and pepper.
+I add oil to them, then stir them before seasoning with salt and pepper.
 This keeps the leaves from drying out while cooking, and it gives the seasoning the ability to stick so the seasoning stays on while cooking.

 - Spread oil on the baking sheet.
-Before placing them in the pan, I drizzle a bit of oil in the pan, and I make the sheet pan has a layer of oil on it.
+Before placing them in the pan, I drizzle a bit of oil into the pan and coat the sheet pan with it.
 When the cut side is placed down in the pan, you know it’s going to brown beautifully.

-Even if you think you don’t like Brussel sprouts or have never had them, roasting them will make you a big fan.
+Even if you think you don’t like Brussels sprouts or have never had them, roasting them will make you a big fan.
 Let me know if you try them!

-These roasted Brussel sprouts are golden and caramelized on the edges, but not dried out.
-They’re simple to make, and a great side for many meals.
+These roasted Brussels sprouts are golden and caramelized on the edges, but not dried out.
+They’re simple to make and a great side for many meals.

 Easy Oven Roasted Brussels Sprouts – Crispy & Golden